vijaykiran225/Scrabble_Group1/readme.md

 The system also takes into account of the blank tiles present on the board

-2.1 : Aishwarya : To get the rack as input string and will Generate all the Permutations and return as ArrayList.
+2.1 : Aishwarya : To get the rack as input string and will Generate all the Permutations and return as ArrayList .
+Call Team1's api and add data to hash and return top 5 words.

 2.2 : soumya jyoti : To  Return a ArrayList of String that contains valid keys.